 One of the biggest benefits of hybrid design (aside from the flexibility, of course) is that a 2-in-1 cuts the number of devices in your life from three to two.
 Currently, a lot of people have a smartphone for when they're out and about, a tablet for relaxing on the couch, and a laptop for when they need to get some real work done.
 It's time to cut out the dead weight from that equation, or better yet, avoid buying another gadget you don't need.

-A good 2-in-1 can easily perform the latter two tasks, meaning that you have one less system to break, or at the very least, one less device you have to keep charged up.
-That means the next time you are packing for a flight, don't forget your convertible.
+A good 2-in-1 can easily perform the latter two tasks, meaning that you have one less system to break, or at the very least, one less device you need to keep charged up.
+So the next time you are packing for a flight, don't forget your convertible.
 Not only will it be the perfect tray-table movie-watching device, but also, when the mood strikes, you can go from entertainment to productivity at the drop of a hat.
-(Let's not even imagine the possibility that your bag is in the overhead bin and the person sitting next to you is fast asleep).

 But then, you might ask how much a 2-in-1 costs compared to a regular laptop.
 As it turns out, not that much more, with price differences often less than $50.
-Take, for example, the HP Spectre x360 13 and its nonconvertible, and nearly indistinguishable, sibling the HP Envy notebook.
-For $1,000, the Spectre x360 features an Intel Core i5-6200U CPU, 8GB of RAM and a 256GB SSD.
-An Envy notebook configured with the same specs costs just $20 less, at $980.
+Take, for example, the HP Spectre x360, which is one the 2-in-1s on the market right now, and its nonconvertible sibling the HP Spectre.
+For $1,199, the Spectre x360 features an Intel Core i7 CPU, 8GB of RAM and a 256GB SSD.
+Meanwhile, the cheapest Spectre notebook comes out to $1,169, and has a less powerful Core i5 CPU.

 For better or worse, it's a touch-screen world now.
 The device that people are most comfortable using today is often a phone, which is equipped with a touch screen.
 Using a nontouch computer is like going backward in time, especially now that lot of things can be done more easily by putting your fingers on the screen, such as swiping right to open the Action Center.